Hoop Dreams | At-Home Sports Courts

 Keep within your budget

 While you may dream of a backyard outfitted to the nines, you’re probably working with another number: the budget.
 However, there are ways to control spending while also getting the functionality you want.
 Maslow says budget busters are sloped property and restricted access.
 For example, if he has to pump concrete from the street rather than move a truck to the site, it increases cost.
 If elaborate retaining walls have to be built to create a flat space, the budget will be significantly more than if a relatively flat spot with great access is present.
+It’s also beneficial to learn what is a muga pitch, as this type of versatile sports surface can provide cost-effective and multifunctional solutions for various sporting activities, potentially serving multiple purposes without incurring excessive expenses.

 If you’d love a basketball court but your yard is sloped, consider creating an annex to your driveway and putting a hoop there.
 “We do lots of these,” says Maslow.
 “It’s a very economical way to do it.”
 A high-quality in-ground basketball hoop can run approximately $1,500, and other accessories like attached lighting, pole pads and netting can complete the set-up.
 Again, check with your homeowner’s association before installing, and if you are DIYing the hoop, have utilities markedbefore you dig to avoid hitting power or cable lines.